How To Write Computer Code in 6 Steps (And Improve Skills)

 Once you have picked up some skills by taking classes or watching online tutorials, you will need to put your knowledge into practice.
 One of the best ways to learn to code is by simply doing, even if you find yourself making mistakes.
 One of the easiest ways to start is by picking a simple project that you think you will be able to complete.
 This could be designing an HTML website, creating a database function with PHP or writing a simple program using any of the basic languages.

-There are hundreds of how-to videos and articles available explaining how to complete tasks like these using a variety of languages.
+There are how-to videos and articles explaining how to complete tasks like these using a variety of languages.
 Using your resources, practice writing code for your project until you know the process well enough to complete it on your own.
 Then, you can move on to something even more complex.
 Coding is a skill that comes through repetition and the more you practice, the easier it will be.

 6. Continue learning